Do Go On - 361 - The Hollywood Bandit

 Yes.

-For Roy, he would pick The Murder on the Orient Express.
+For Roy, he would pick the murder on the Orient Express, full of twists and turns and a great story.

-I think I would want to reread The Hunger Games series.
+I think I would want to reread the Hunger Game series.

 Oh, cool.